 • 80% of undergraduates Catholic

-• 97% of faculty with the highest degree in their field
+• 97% of faculty with the highest degrees in their fields

 • 200 people served by the University’s community legal services in 2015–2016

-• 703 students hosted for March for Life
+• 625 visiting students hosted for March for Life

 • 100% of varsity athletes participating in service projects

 • 62 Masses each week (including those at the adjacent Basilica of the National Shrine of the Immaculate Conception)

 SCHOOLS OF THE UNIVERSITY